People in Eastern Ghouta are trapped and suffering after 4 days of shelling by Syrian forces

 Harrowing images from Eastern Ghouta, a besieged rebel-held area east of Syria's capital, show the horror of four days of intense bombardment this week by what observers say are Russian-backed Syrian forces.

 At least 229 people were killed from Monday to Thursday, according to the Syrian Observatory for Human Rights monitoring group.
-They include 58 children and 43 women, the UK-based group said.
+Among the dead were 58 children and 43 women, the UK-based group said.

-The four days of airstrikes and shelling also have left at least 700 civilians injured, according to the SOHR.
+The four days of airstrikes and shelling also have left at least 700 civilians injured, according to the group.

-The White Helmets volunteer group had different figures.
-A spokesman said 80 people died on Thursday alone in Eastern Ghouta.
-Since the start of the month, the group has documented 234 deaths, including 66 children and 42 women, and 581 people injured.
+The White Helmets volunteer search and rescue group had different figures.
+A spokesman said 80 people died Thursday alone in Eastern Ghouta.
+Since the start of the month, the group has documented 234 deaths there, including 66 children and 42 women, and the injuries of 581.

+Abdullah al-Hafi, 35, a civilian in Eastern Ghouta, told CNN on Friday that the past four days had been the most intense since 2015, with more than 260 airstrikes and a large number of deaths.

+He said he tried to help after witnessing an airstrike Thursday in the town of Hamurriya.
+"I was trying to help with saving the injured people," he said.
+"I saw three kids who died there.
+The area that was struck is the most poor area in Hamurriya."

+Another airstrike hit the nearby town of Saqba on Thursday evening, he said.
+"Thankfully no one was killed and some were injured, minor injuries, but the problem was that 10 families lost their houses in that airstrike, and I saw them trying to find a shelter to sleep in."

-Eastern Ghouta, a suburban area only miles from Damascus, has been surrounded by Syrian forces for more than four years.
+Eastern Ghouta, a suburban area near Damascus, has been surrounded by Syrian forces for more than four years.
 The siege intensified in May when government forces conducted a large-scale offensive.
-According to the United Nations, nearly 400,000 civilians are trapped in the area, half of them thought to be children.
+According to the United Nations, nearly 400,000 civilians are trapped in the area, with half thought to be children.

-The regime of President Bashar al-Assad has recently ramped up its attacks against opposition forces, with US officials accusing his forces of using chemical weapons such as chlorine in recent weeks in Eastern Ghouta and Idlib, another rebel stronghold.
+President Bashar al-Assad's regime has recently ramped up attacks against the opposition, with US officials accusing his forces of using chemical weapons such as chlorine in recent weeks in Eastern Ghouta and Idlib, another rebel stronghold.

-Eastern Ghouta, an area controlled by various Islamic rebel groups, was supposed to be a "de-escalation zone," according to a peace agreement struck by Russia, Turkey and Iran in May.
+Eastern Ghouta, which is controlled by various Islamic rebel groups, was supposed to be a "de-escalation zone," according to a peace agreement struck by Russia, Turkey and Iran in May.

-But images of devastation emerging from the area now are reminiscent of the height of the siege of Aleppo over a year ago.
-They are also a graphic reminder to the world that although ISIS' stranglehold on parts of Syria has been broken, multiple conflicts involving multiple players continue.
+But images of devastation emerging from the area are reminiscent of the height of the siege of Aleppo more than a year ago.
+They are also a graphic reminder that although ISIS' stranglehold on parts of Syria has been broken, multiple conflicts involving multiple players remain.

+The United Nations called this week for an immediate monthlong ceasefire in Syria as the humanitarian situation worsens.

 Syrian activists report rapidly deteriorating conditions -- the worst in four years -- in Eastern Ghouta, with hundreds of thousands of residents struggling from shortages of food and medical supplies.

-The United Nations called for an immediate month-long ceasefire in Syria on Tuesday as the humanitarian situation worsens in conflict zones.

-The UN children's agency UNICEF warned on Thursday that dozens of children had reportedly been killed this week by "extreme and intensifying violence" in parts of Syria and called for an immediate halt to hostilities.
+The UN children's agency UNICEF warned Thursday that dozens of children had reportedly been killed this week by "extreme and intensifying violence" in parts of Syria and called for an immediate halt to hostilities.

 "In East Ghouta alone, hundreds of children are in urgent need of medical evacuation," said UNICEF Executive Director Henrietta Fore.
 "Four years of siege have crumbled health and other basic services critical to children's survival and growth.
 Over the past few months, malnutrition has increased five-fold.